Insulin allows cells to absorb and use glucose. In people with insulin resistance, the cells are unable to use insulin effectively.

 If blood sugar levels consistently fall outside of a normal range, it might indicate that the body is becoming resistant to insulin.

-It is not possible to influence some risk factors for insulin resistance and type 2 diabetes, such as family history and genetic makeup.
+It is not possible to change some risk factors for insulin resistance and type 2 diabetes, such as genetic factors and family history.

-However, a person can take some steps to reduce the chances of becoming insulin resistant.
-Some of the same strategies are key to preventing heart disease and stroke.
+However, a person can take some steps to reduce the likelihood of developing insulin resistance.